 The Call of the Wild – Jack London

-Back to the description of this allegedly celebratory week.
-Held during the last week of September, Banned Books Week is supposed to highlight the value of free and open access to information.
-Here’s my favorite part of the description: “Banned Books Week brings together the entire book community” – haha yeah right!
-Why are we teaching today’s children about Banned Books that aren’t even really banned since you can buy them at any store and online.
-Yes, I understand that commemorating stupid choices we have made in the past is meant to teach the next generation how to avoid repeating those mistakes, but there are still people out there “challenging” books!
+Held during the last week of September, Banned Books Week is supposed to highlight the value of free and open access to information and “bring together the entire book community.”
+Does it really accomplish that?
+I understand that commemorating past choices is meant to teach the next generation how to avoid repeating those mistakes, but there are still people out there “challenging” books!

 In 2013 a few examples of challenged books include: